back to top

 DealDash Scam

-* People who have really bought the bid pack and bid on a couple of auctions, thinking they should’ve won something, ended up jumping to a conclusion that DealDash scam is a real thing.
+* People who have really bought the bid pack and bid on a couple of auctions, thinking they should’ve won something, ended up jumping to the conclusion that DealDash scam is a real thing.

-So, let’s try to understand how does DealDash work?
+Deep dive – how does DealDash work?

-What is Penny Auction?
+What is a Penny Auction?

-A penny auction website permits users to bid on products that they want much like any other auction website.
+A penny auction website permits users to bid on products that they want, much like any other auction website.
 These products can vary from household items to furniture to electric devices.
 Nevertheless, unlike other sites, the bids will increase by a penny at a time til the time runs out for the auction.

 DealDash auctions are accessible for a broad variety of products such as machinery tools, toys, mobile devices, kitchenware, household items, bid packs, headphones, etc. DealDash is not failing to claim that the maximum number of winners get products at 60-99% off retail pricing, including free shipping as well.
 To understand this a little better, it means a $300 laptop could be purchased for less than $10.

-Let’s assume that you visit DealDash auction for a new laptop, the auction rate is $0.00 and there are only 10 seconds left on the auction and before your luck runs out you want to place a bid.
+Let’s assume that you visit the DealDash auction for a new laptop, the auction rate is $0.00 and there are only 10 seconds left on the auction, and before your luck runs out you want to place a bid.
 Your bid will only surge the price of the auction by just a single penny, setting the updated selling price: $0.01.
 Now, this will also readjust the timer of that particular auction back to 10 seconds.
-Last but not the least, you must have to pay to place the bid.
+Last but not least, you must have to pay to place the bid.
 The price of bids on DealDash settles out to approximately $0.15 per bid.
 Summing this up, you’ll have to pay $0.15 to place your bid that surges the bid of the auction by a single cent.

 You may like to read – How does Stitch Fix Work?